JakeDundas/Assignment-Phase1/README.md

 #### User

 A user is represented by a User class.
+This decision was due to the fact each User required an ID.
+The if statement in the constructor provides the flexibility to generate a brand new User, or to generate a User instance based on an Object representation of a User (like what output from a JSON file).

+When creating a new User, the constructor generates a UUID for the User.
+This is from the npm package 'uuid'.
+The role property that consists of the User, Group Admin, and Super Admin predfined constants.
 ```
 import { v4 as uuidv4 } from 'uuid';